 Carousel of images and videos

-This is why Iberdrola has joined the Choose Renewable Hydrogen, initiative, through which companies in the energy sector are urging the European Commission to take appropriate measures to make the most of the potential of green hydrogen.
+Furthermore, it has joined the Choose Renewable Hydrogen, initiative, through which companies in the energy sector are urging the European Commission to take appropriate measures to make the most of the potential of green hydrogen.

 It is estimated that decarbonising global hydrogen production through the use of 100 % renewable energy would also increase electricity demand by over 10 %.